 “Fucking fuck fuckfuckfuck!”
 Ian mutter-shouted to himself under his breath, frustration oozing from every word.
 “This is not going ‘according to plan’.'”

 He found himself up to his Zeiss-Ikon implants in shit deeper than the Mississippi mud on the flood plains after it had breached its banks.
 In the microseconds it took him to jack out, he caught sight of the ICE charging in fast and furious.
 Even as he ripped the ‘trodes off, his deck began to smoke.

-“I don’t know which trope will get us out of the fastest, Johnny, but ‘Fly you fools!
-Ride like the wind!’ and ‘Get the fuck outta Dodge!’ all work for me.”
+“Not sure which cliché’s gonna save our asses, Johnny, but ‘Fly you fools!’, ‘Ride like the wind!’, and ‘Get the fuck outta Dodge!’ all sound just ducky to me.”

-Johnny and Ian were the men on the ground.
-Johnny was the pilot, Ian was the tech guy.
-Shane and Jean were back at home base.
-Shane was the business planner and Jean was the talker.
-Together they called themselves, “The 5 Johns”.
+Johnny and Ian formed the dynamic duo, the “men on the ground”: Johnny as the pilot, Ian as the tech wizard.
+Shane and Jean held down the fort back at home base, Shane masterminding the business side of things and Jean smooth-talking their way through obstacles.
+Together, they were “The 5 Johns.”

 Johnny shot a sidelong glance at Ian.
 “Should we call it in?” he asked, knowing full well their communication lines were as secure as a wet paper bag.

 Ian didn’t bother answering.
 Instead, he scowled at his deck, the acrid stench of electrical burn filling the air.
 Thankfully, Ian’s physical safeguards had served connections when the surge started melting some of the PCB.
 He motioned to a side alley, “Swing in there and kill the engine.”

 Johnny looked at Ian like he’d sprouted an extra eye socket, but he did as he’s told.